YJRenK9/Digital-Media-Art-Randomizer/README.md

   ### Part 3A: Template Literals (Multi-line Strings and String Interpolation)

   Before we implement the object properties into innerHTML, let me introduce you to template literals.
-Template literals will come in handy because you get to display multiple lines of text in a paragraph element.
+Template literals will be useful because you can display multiple lines of text in a paragraph element.
 Also, it's more convenient than string concatenation as it usually requires less space.

-  To make a multi-line string, type in the **`** key located between the ```esc``` key and the ```tab``` key.
+  To make a multi-line string, type in the **backtick** key between the ```esc``` key and the ```tab``` key.
 You can type in whatever you want, but to make it multi-lined, you must press ```enter``` when you want to type more stuff on the next line.

   Here's an example of a multi-line string:
   ```js